MacoskoLab/slideseq-tools/README.md

 If you are running the pipeline on UGER, you do not need to install any of these tools.

-TODO: currently the locations of these tools are hard-coded.
-They should be in a config file instead.
+The locations of these tools are in the `config.yaml` file in the slideseq package, along with other configurable paths.

 ## Config tips